ramseylab/ldnh/README.md

 ![Fig. 5: a collection of four replicate voltammograms that have been log-transformed, detilted, normalized, and windowed around the peak](fig5-voltammograms-log-detilted-norm-window.png)

-The next step of the LDNH procedure is to numerically compute the Hessian at the peak in each of the normalized, windowed voltammograms.
+The next step of the LDNH procedure is to numerically compute the Hessian at the peak (i.e., local maximum, which is determined numerically using polynomial-smoothed spline interpolation; the Hessian is computed using numerical estimation on a spline-interpolated curve) in each of the normalized, windowed voltammograms.
 For samples that no local maximum (typically, samples at zero analyte concentration or at analyte concentration below the limit-of-detection for the electrochemical assay), the LDNH procedure is to use the average potential level at the peak (which we'll call *Vavg* here), for all the samples for which a peak *could* be detected, and to numerically compute the Hessian at the potential value *Vavg* for those samples for which a peak could not be detected.
 The negative of the Hessian is used as the "signal", resulting in a signal level for each voltammogram, which can be visualized as a calibration dot-plot with the sample's labeled (known) analyte concentration as the abscissa:

 ![Fig. 6: a calibration dot-plot produced by the LDNH procedure on the example voltammograms shown in Fig. 5](fig6-final-dot-plot.png)